HShawnSun/Asteroid-Composition-Analysis-Oxford-University/README.md

 # Oxford-Summer-School-Assignment

-## The Assignment Tasks of Oxford Summer School about Asteroid composition analysis.
+## The Assignment Tasks of Oxford Summer School with Asteroid composition analysis.
 Student: He  Sun

 ### Grade: A